Nebraska Public Power District: Combined-cycle

-Irrigation & Recreation
+Irrigation and recreation

 NPPD also operates the intricate network of irrigation canals, dams and reservoirs along a 150 mi stretch of the Platte River which help power its hydro plants.
 In addition to the essential role the water plays in irrigating farmland and generating electricity in the area, the reservoir system provides fishing, hunting and boating opportunities for all Nebraskans.

 Lake Maloney

-Lake Maloney is located along Highway 83, 5 mi south of the Interstate 80 exit at North Platte, Neb.
+Lake Maloney is located along Highway 83, 5 mi south of the Interstate 80 exit at North Platte, Nebraska.
 Lake Maloney is used to regulate the flow of water for generating electricity at NPPD's nearby North Platte Hydro facility.
 The 1650 acre reservoir is a popular place for fishing, skiing and boating.
 A handicap-accessible fishing pier, fish-cleaning station and 57 camping pads with electrical hookups are available at the lake's Inlet Recreation Area.

 Lake Maloney's Outlet Recreation Area has camp sites, a trailer dump station, two boat ramp/docks, a fish-cleaning station and a shower house.
 Primitive camp sites are also available at several locations around the lake, and an 18-hole golf course is nearby.
 Entry to the lake requires a day or season pass from the Nebraska Game and Parks Commission.
 Camping fees are posted.

-Lake Ogallala/Sutherland Supply Canal
+Lake Ogallala, Sutherland Supply Canal

 Lake Ogallala and the Sutherland Supply Canal are among the top trout fisheries in the state.
 The area is also one of the best places in the nation for viewing a wide variety of native and migratory birds, including bald eagles.

 The lake is formed by the Keystone Dam on the North Platte River.
 Canal roads can be accessed east from Highway 61 or north from U.S. 30 at Roscoe and Paxton.
 Because of steep banks and swift water, no wading, boating or watercraft are permitted in the canal.
 Anglers fishing from the banks are recommended to wear life jackets.
 Emergency buoys with ropes are location along the canal.
 This is a day-use area; no overnight camping is allowed.

 Sutherland Reservoir

-The Sutherland Reservoir is a 3000 acre lake located 3 mi south of the Interstate 80 Exit at Sutherland, Neb.
+The Sutherland Reservoir is a 3000 acre lake located 3 mi south of the Interstate 80 Exit at Sutherland, Nebraska.
 NPPD owns and manages the Sutherland Reservoir, part of its hydropower system.
 Nebraska Game and Parks Commission (NGPC) oversees most of the recreation areas at the lake.
 A day or season pass is required for entry into NGPC areas.

 Primitive campsites are located on the east and west sides of the lake, while a private camping area with electrical hook-ups and a nine-hole golf course are located along the north shore.
 Four boat launching ramps and two swimming areas are available.
 NPPD maintains a roost and perch tree protection program for eagles and, during the winter months, bird watchers can observe numerous wintering American Bald Eagles.